U-Company/python-private-service-layout/README.md

 ### service/

-Implementation of service with unit tests for internal functions
+Implementation of service with unit tests for internal functions.
+We think that service is not part of package, therefore we exclude this folder from package.
+But this

 ### service/internal/